sahithyasridhar/fa18-523-65/paper/paper.md

 Another important step is Semantic analysis which helps interpret human sentences logically [@www-wikinlp].

+We shall turn our focus on how this powerful

+:o: who claims it is powerful

-We shall turn our focus on how this powerful technique could be used to interpret restaurant reviews on Yelp through a sentiment analysis model.
+technique could be used to interpret restaurant reviews on Yelp through a sentiment analysis model.
 Here we will try to predict whether a user liked a local business or not based on their review on Yelp.
-A simple text classifier would be built based on Python’s Pandas, NLTK and Scikit-learn libraries.
+A simple text classifier would (:o: grammar) be built based on Python’s Pandas,
+NLTK and Scikit-learn libraries.
 According to [@www-adam2018nlp], the plan would be to start with a dataset containing 5000 reviews with the following info: